Books That Celebrate Women Heroes

 Sky High: The True Story of Maggie Gee by Marissa Moss and illustrated by Carl Angel is one of my favorite books that celebrate women heroes.

-I may be a little bit biased because I knew Maggie and she truly was a woman of power: pilot in World War II, Congressional Medal of Honor recipient, chemist (at time when it was rare for a woman to be a scientist) and political activist.
+I may be a little bit biased because I knew Maggie and she truly was a woman of power: pilot in World War II, Congressional Medal of Honor recipient, chemist (at a time when it was rare for a woman to be a scientist) and political activist.
 She devoted her life to making positive changes in our world at a time when Chinese-American women were fighting stereotypes and prejudice.

 Brave Harriet: The First Woman to Fly the English Channel by Marissa Moss and illustrated by C.F.
 Payne is another book about an inspiring female aviator.